GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     python test-model-with-labels.py
     ```

 6. View the output and notice the prediction confidence scores.
+Notice how the output provides field names like "CompanyPhoneNumber" and "DatedAs" unlike the output from the model trained without labels, which produced an output of field-1, field-2 etc.

 ## More information